-That’s great inspiration for my setting of SiT.
+That’s great inspiration for my setting of Streets & Turmoil.

 Ambrogio Lorenzetti: Allegory of good and bad government, paintings at the Council Room of the Nine, Palazzo Pubblico, City of Siena, Italy, 14th century.

 Below: The City with a good government.
 Girls are dancing, traders are coming in, there’s plenty of open shops: all is well .

 Below: The good government itself, presided by Old Ben.
 You know Ben, don’t you?
 Ben Comune (Common Good).
 He holds two ropes (cordia) that links him to the 24 elected citizens (city council) and with Concordia (left, bottom, in grey) and Justicia (sitting on a throne above Concordia).
 Each side of Justicia, rewards and punishments are being distributed: gifts, crowning, decapitation, y’know, usual judiciary stuff.